 Hybrid lenses have a central optic zone which is made of Gas Permeable materials and the rest is made of soft material.
-They typically provide better comfort than hard lenses due to integration of the soft lens component.
+They typically provide better eye care comfort than hard lenses due to integration of the soft lens component.

 Bifocal contact lenses work just like bifocal glasses offering clear vision at different distances.
 Bifocal or multifocal lenses are used to correct astigmatism as well.